 The Medicare Part B plan reimburses Medicare Part B premiums paid by eligible retirees and beneficiaries as set forth in Ohio Revised Code (ORC) 3309.69.
 Qualified benefit recipients who pay Medicare Part B premiums may apply for and receive a monthly reimbursement from SERS.
 The reimbursement amount is limited by statute to the lesser of the January 1, 1999 Medicare Part B premium or the current premium.
-The Medicare Part B monthly premium for calendar year 2012 was \$99.90 for most participants, but could be as high as \$319.70 per month depending on their income.
+The Medicare Part B monthly premium for calendar year 2013 was \$104.90 for most participants, but could be as high as \$335.70 per month depending on their income.
 SERS' reimbursement to retirees was \$45.50.

 The Retirement Board, acting with the advice of the actuary, allocates a portion of the current employer contribution rate to the Medicare B Fund.
-For fiscal year 2012, the actuarially required allocation is .75%.

-The District's contributions for the years ended June 30, 2012, 2011 and 2010 were \$13,720, \$13,582 and \$13,073, respectively, 41 percent has been contributed for fiscal year 2012 and 100 percent for fiscal years 2011 and 2010.
+For fiscal year 2013, the actuarially required allocation is .74%.
+The District's contributions for the years ended June 30, 2013, 2012 and 2011 were \$13,992, \$13,720, and \$13,582, respectively.
+For fiscal year 2013, 67 percent has been contributed.
+The full amount has been contributed for fiscal years 2012 and 2011.